jht243/travelsafety/PRIVACY.md

 # Privacy Policy

-**Crypto Yield Optimizer**
+**Smart Travel Checklist**
 *Last Updated: December 2024*

 ## Overview

-Crypto Yield Optimizer is an educational DeFi yield optimization tool that runs entirely in your browser within ChatGPT.
+Smart Travel Checklist is a personalized packing list generator that runs entirely in your browser within ChatGPT.
 We are committed to protecting your privacy and being transparent about our data practices.

 ## Data Collection